-The Residence Hall Resident Assistant Staff plans exciting programs for the students in their section.
+The Resident Assistant Staff plans exciting programs for the students in their section.
 Our overall goal is to help you succeed academically and personally while you reside on campus.
 Several of our communities have specialized populations and programs in place:

-- Ascension: Honors Program (GPA of 3.0 or 23 ACT required) - Cardinal Newman: Science, Technology, Engineering and Math students - Greek Village: Organizational Housing - Hammond: Underclassmen students - Livingston: Honors (GPA of 3.0 or 23 ACT required) - Louisiana: Honors (GPA of 3.0 or 23 ACT required) - Pride: All female community - Southeastern Oaks: Upperclassmen (2.3 GPA and 30 credit hours required) - St. Tammany: Underclassmen and Upperclassmen students - Tangipahoa: Underclassmen students - Taylor: International student community and students identifying as a member of the spirit teams, marching band, music performance groups, athletes and individuals needing winter break accommodations - Twelve Oaks: Returning students - Village M: Women interested in joining Greek Organizations - Washington: Community Outreach Program
+- Ascension: Honors Program (GPA of 3.0 or 23 ACT required) - Greek Village: Organizational Housing - Hammond, St. Tammany, Tangipahoa, Washington: Underclassmen and Upperclassmen students - Livingston: Honors (GPA of 3.0 or 23 ACT required) - Louisiana: Honors (GPA of 3.0 or 23 ACT required) - Pride: All female community - Southeastern Oaks: Upperclassmen (2.3 GPA and 30 credit hours required) - Taylor: International student community and students identifying as a member of the spirit teams, marching band, music performance groups, athletes and individuals needing winter break accommodations - Twelve Oaks: Returning students, Health Professionals LLC and Science & Technology LLC - Village M: All female community and women interested in joining Greek Organizations